 Accessibility refers to the inclusive measures done on websites to make it possible for everyone to enjoy the web.
 ONE BILLION PEOPLE (or 15% of the world population) suffers from some disability (source: https://www.worldbank.org/en/topic/disability) so the problem is highly significant to all websites.
 It is not only the right thing to do, but also a lost monetary opportunity to not take measures for high accessibility.

-But more importantly accessibility is about technical implementations that help screen readers read the page, people navigate with keyboard instead of mouse and people with colorblindness see the information.
+But more importantly, accessibility is about technical implementations that help screen readers read the page, people navigate with a keyboard instead of a mouse and people with colorblindness see the information.